 Chaim Topol (Hebrew:חיים טופול; 9 September 1935 – 8 March 2023),mononymously known asTopol,[1] was an Israeli actor and singer.
-He is best known for his portrayal ofTevye, the lead role in the stage musicalFiddler on the Roof and the1971 film adaptation, performing this role more than 3,500 times from 1967 through 2009.[1]
+He is best known for his portrayal ofTevye, the lead character in the stage musicalFiddler on the Roof.
+Topol estimated that he played Tevye more than 3,500 times on stage from 1967 through 2009, and he also portrayed the character in the1971 film adaptation of the play.[1]

 Topol was a founder of Variety Israel, an organization serving children with special needs, andJordan River Village, a year-round camp for Arab and Jewish children with life-threatening illnesses, for which he served as chairman of the board.
 In 2015 he was awarded theIsrael Prize for lifetime achievement.